d6y/liftmodules-imap-idle/README.md

 	EmailReceiver !
 Callback(EmailUtils.noopHandler)
 	EmailReceiver ! 'startup

 	// Interact with EmailReceiver as you like.

-	// E.g., perform a manual collection of mail, which is what you'll almost certainly
+E.g., perform a manual collection of mail:
-	// want to do at start up to catch up any mails you have missed:
 	EmailReceiver ! 'collect